AdySan/AdityaTannu.com/_posts/2016-1-11-Digispark-NeoPixels-nightlight.markdown

 # Features
 - Auto On/Off at night: I wanted to keep the components to the minimum, so didnt even bother with a RTC.
 Just turns on for 12 hours and stays off for the next 12 hours!

+- White plastic enclosure disperses the light from NeoPixels perfectly.

 - Slowly fading colors: Well if you're using NeoPixels, might as well make some animations.

 - Very little soldering required.